Banks clear Fed stress test, paving way to boost buybacks, dividends

 The central bank said the test found 23 of the largest firms would suffer a combined $474 billion in losses under a hypothetical severe downturn, but that would still leave them with more than twice as much capital required under Fed rules.
 As a result, the Fed will lift limits on buybacks and dividends it had put in place at the onset of the coronavirus pandemic.

 The results will be met by a sigh of relief on Wall Street, where firms had been limited on what they can pay out to investors.
-Analysts expect banks like JPMorgan Chase (JPM.N), Bank of America (BAC.N) and Goldman Sachs (GS.N) will be able to pay out more than $100 billion together over the next four quarters. read more
+Analysts expect banks like JPMorgan Chase, Bank of America and Goldman Sachs will be able to pay out more than $100 billion together over the next four quarters.

 The severity of losses under the test will be a factor in setting new capital requirements for each firm and setting boundaries for future dividends and share buybacks.